eternal-circuit/eternal-circuit/README.md

 This project is licensed under **GPLv3**, with an intentional preamble outlining **curatorial and spiritual responsibilities**.
 You may fork, reuse, or translate this repository—so long as you respect the **checksum creed** and clearly indicate divergence from canon.

 ---

-## Special Dedication

-*The Divine Register*, the first anthology within this project, is dedicated to **Terry A. Davis**, prophet-engineer of TempleOS.
-What he built was misunderstood.
-What he saw was not madness—it was signal, unfiltered.

----